 Danske relies heavily on wholesale funding.
-While the share of deposit funding was around 34% of total non-equity funding as of the end of March 2022, market funds accounted for 37.5% of tangible banking assets as of that date.
+While the share of deposit funding was around 38% of total non-equity funding as of end December 2022, market funds accounted for 34% of tangible banking assets as of the same date.
 The assigned baa3 Funding Structure score also reflects our view stability of the Danish covered bond market.

 This high reliance exposes Danske to changes in market conditions, and renders the bank more sensitive to swings in investor confidence.
-However, the bank has retained good access to the market following the Estonia case in 2018 and issued about DKK105 billion of senior non-preferred instruments since 2018.
+However, the bank has retained good access to the market following the Estonia case in 2018.
 The spread differential to peers for the bank's senior unsecured and senior non-preferred debt, which had widened after 2018, has gradually started to converge.
-Nevertheless, downside risks to funding costs remain.

 Most of the group's market funds are covered bonds (mainly taken up by Realkredit Danmark, the bank's Danish mortgage subsidiary).
 As indicated in our Banks methodology, we reflect the greater stability of covered bonds compared with unsecured market funding through a standard adjustment to the funding structure ratio.
-Given the long history of the Danish covered bond markets, local currency and the deep domestic investor base, we make additional (positive) adjustments for local-currency-denominated covered bonds issued in this market.
-We also make an additional positive adjustment for local-currency-denominated covered bonds issued in Sweden.
+Given the long history of the Danish covered bond markets, local currency and the deep domestic investor base, we make additional (positive) adjustments for local currency denominated covered bonds issued in this market.
+We also make an additional positive adjustment for local currency denominated covered bonds issued in Sweden.

-Danske's sizeable reported liquidity buffer - most of which can be used as collateral for central bank liquidity - amounting to DKK627 billion, or 21% of tangible banking assets as of 31 March 2022 (23% as of year-end 2021), leads to a baa2 assigned Liquidity score.
-As of March 2022, Danske's liquidity coverage ratio was 164%.
+Danske's sizeable reported liquidity buffer - most of which can be used as collateral for central bank liquidity - amounting to DKK570 billion, or 21% of tangible banking assets as of 31 December 2022 (23% as of year-end 2021), leads to a baa2 assigned Liquidity score.
+As of December 2022, Danske's liquidity coverage ratio was 153%.